imrtech/PyBer_Analysis/README.md

 ### Deliverable 2.
-Create a multiple line plot that shows the total weekly of the fares for each type of city.
+Create a multiple line plot that shows the total weekly fares for each type of city.

-With our current analysis we are able to create a multiple-line graph that shows the total fares for each week by city type.
+With our current analysis we then created a multiple-line graph that shows the total fares for each week by city type.
 We ran the following code to prepare the data for graphing.

 ```